jacobproffer/aan-world-news/content/about/_index.md

 - **Editor in Chief** - Jacob Proffer
 - **Senior Managing Editor** - Jacob Proffer
-- **Specialist Correspondent** - Jacob Proffer
+- **Specialist Correspondents** - Jacob Proffer

 ## Frequently Asked Questions

-### Is this a real news organization?
+### Is this a real news organization

 No, AAN is a fictional news organization created by [Bohemia Interactive](https://www.bohemia.net/) for the computer game [Arma](https://arma3.com/).

-### Can I submit an article?
+### Can I submit an article

-Arma related article submissions are welcomed but require at least one related photo.
+At this time, no. However, in a future update, there will be a submission form for Arma related articles.

-### How is this site built?
+### How is this site built

 The AAN website is a custom built [Hugo](https://gohugo.io/) theme built by [Jacob Proffer](https://proffer.dev/) that is running on [Netlify](https://www.netlify.com/).
-The [AAN News Hugo theme](https://github.com/jacobproffer/aan-world-news) is open source.
+The [AAN News Hugo site](https://github.com/jacobproffer/aan-world-news) is open source.